angr/angr-doc/docs/symbion.md

 pip install .
 ```

-Now you are ready to go!
+Now you’re ready to go!
 ##Gists
-Once you have create an entry state, instantiated a *SimulationManager*, and specified a list of *stop_points* using the `Symbion` interface:
+Once you have created an entry state, instantiated a `SimulationManager`, and specified a list of *stop_points* using the `Symbion` interface we are going to resume the concrete process execution.
 ```python
 # Instantiating the ConcreteTarget
 avatar_gdb = AvatarGDBConcreteTarget(avatar2.archs.x86.X86_64,